 As compensation, all passengers received USD 50 in onboard credit per person.
 All pre-purchased shore excursions and tours in Amber Cove were fully refunded.

-The incident occurred during 8-day Eastern Caribbean cruise (itinerary Aug 8-16) roundtrip from New York City to Caribbean - visiting Grand Turk Island, San Juan (Puerto Rico) and Amber Cove (cancelled).
-Amber Cove was dropped due to port's narrow channel and lack of tugboat support (for berthing).
+The incident occurred during 8-day Eastern Caribbean cruise (itinerary Aug 8-16) roundtrip from New York City to the Caribbean - visiting Grand Turk Island, San Juan (Puerto Rico) and Amber Cove (canceled).
+Amber Cove was dropped due to the port's narrow channel and lack of tugboat support (to berth).

 On August 11, 2018, a male crew in his 30s died on the ship.
 The man (Ravi Singh Bisht, from India) was working for Carnival since 2012 in company's Culinary Arts (cooking workshop) department.
 Reportedly, his death was related to a party held on Aug 10 in the galley (ship kitchen).
 The man was found dead in his cabin while the ship was docked in Grand Turk (7 am - 2 pm, on Aug 11).